Mike Slinn

 Rsync can resume a large copy that failed earlier, without recopying files that were successfully copied.
 You can rerun rsync as many times as you like without fear of duplicating information.

-This is the general form of the rsync command that you should use.
+Following is the general form of the rsync command that you should use.
 Instead of source_directory and destination_directory, specify the mount points for the two data directories.

 Be sure to append a trailing slash to both directories when using rsync.